spress/spress-import/README.md

 This plugin let you import posts and pages from others platforms to a Spress site.

 **Note**: this plugin is in a early stage.
-This means that its behaviour could change frecuenly without notice until it reaches a stable version.
+That means that its behaviour could change frecuenly without notice until it reaches a stable version.

 ## Platforms supported